Katacc/Iostria/Iostria.md

 Warforged come's from a neighbouring continent and are pretty rare in Iostria.
 Some old warforged have retired from battling and put up shops and offer services to other warforged.

-Some warforged smiths has acquired the rank of master of arms.
+Some warforged smiths has acquired the rank of **master of arms**.
 They can sell and install modules for warforged armoury.

 ## 5.7.
 Dwarf
+Dwarves mostly live in the Klarth, but lot of drawes has come to trading cities.

 ## 5.8.
 Elf
+Most elves lives in the forest right of Claton

 ## 5.9.
 Firbolg

 ## 5.10.
 Gnome
+Gnomes lives in vast majority of places depending on their subrace.

 ## 5.11.
 Goblin